7-nt North Iceland Fjords

 • 5 - 12 July 2025

-Cruise on board Seabourn Sojourn from Reykjavik, Iceland to Dover for 7 nights.
+Cruise on board Seabourn Sojourn from Reykjavik to Dover for 7 nights.

-This cruise promises an unforgettable luxury adventure through some of the world's most pristine and remote landscapes.
-Designed for guests who seek a mix of scenic beauty, culture, and comfort.
+Experience an unforgettable luxury adventure through some of the world’s most pristine, remote landscapes, perfect for those who crave breathtaking views, rich culture, and refined comfort.

 Cruise Itinerary